LssLn/KeepAnEyeOnIt-Salary_Checker/readme.md

 			</li>
 		</ul>
 	</li>
-	<li><em>FileReaderAndWriter</em><br>
+	<strike><li><em>FileReaderAndWriter</em><br>
-	It gives persistence to the program by loading all the already saved values and by storing the new ones into files that can be used as the project storage system.</li>
+	It gives persistence to the program by loading all the already saved values and by storing the new ones into files that can be used as the project storage system.
+	<br>It creates a new file, writes the parameters (line for line) into the file
+		</li></strike>
 </ul>

 <h2>EXCEPTION</h2>